arminveres/tmux.conf/README.md

 # tmux.conf
-Fresht tmux config for Personal use
+Fresh tmux config for Personal use, intended as successor of my fork of [samoshkin's tmux config](https://github.com/arminveres/tmux-config)